docker-archive/communitytools-image2docker-win/README.rst

 Introduction
 =============

+`Image2Docker` is a PowerShell module which ports existing Windows application workloads from virtual machines to Docker images.
+It supports multiple application types, but the initial focus is on IIS.
+You can use `Image2Docker` to extract ASP.NET websites from a VM, so you can run them in a Docker container with no application changes.

 This project aims to provide a framework to simplify the creation of Dockerfiles for Microsoft Windows Server Hyper-V Container images, based upon analysis of existing WIM or VHDX image files.